This page is for characters that debuted in the novel Ender's Game.

 - It Sucks to Be the Chosen One: Hoo boy.
 Not only is all the pressure to succeed terrible, but he quickly realizes the teachers are determined to strip him down as finely as possible to extract every bit of genius from him.
 This includes things like isolating him, making him a target of bullying, separating him from any good friends, stacking the battles against him, and doing nothing about jealous rivals who are after his blood.
 And he has to deal with this all when he's six.

 But surely the love and fame that will come from saving humanity will make his ordeal worth it, right?
 Well... it turns out Ender was being bred not merely to defend humanity, but to commit xenocide on its attackers.
-Ender was "the chosen one" solely to be a scapegoat so Graff and Rackham could keep their hands clean.
+Ender was "the chosen one" solely to be a scapegoat so Graff and Rackham could keep their hands clean and because a child would have the stamina.
 On top of that, Earth wasn't even in danger because the Formics had decided they weren't going to attack again.
 So much for being "the chosen one".
+It gets to the point that Ender smears his own name to make sure that generations know he was a xenocidal commander and not a hero.

 - Kick Them While They Are Down: Practically his trademark.
 It's not enough for Ender to beat the enemy once; he must beat him forever.
 Kicking them while they're down makes them too afraid to come back and fight him again.